Yalan-Song/Yalan-Song.github.io/_pages/about.md

   Your browser does not support the video tag.
 </video>

-Explore more of my research on differentiable modeling, AI for water quality and snow hydrology, river hydrodynamics, computational fluid dynamics, and sediment transport on my [research page] (https://Yalan-Song.github.io/research)
+Explore more of my research on differentiable modeling, AI for water quality and snow, river hydrodynamics, computational fluid dynamics, and sediment transport on my [research page] (https://Yalan-Song.github.io/research)
 ------